How-do-i-get-your-attention/we-make-software/README.md

 This C++ header file defines the International::Organization::Standardization namespace, which includes several nested namespaces and data structures for managing international standardization data.

+The International::Organization::Standardization::Server::Storage::Data struct represents a storage with an address, an ID, and a space.

-The International::Organization::Standardization::Server::Data struct represents a server with a name and Internet Protocol (IP) addresses for both version 4 and version 6.
-It also includes a list of storages.
+The International::Organization::Standardization::Server::Data struct represents a server with a name, Internet Protocol (IP) addresses for both version 4 and version 6, and a list of storages.
 The Get method returns an iterator to a server with a specified name.

 The International::Organization::Standardization::Company::Data struct represents a company with a registering number, name, address, and a list of servers.
 The Get method returns an iterator to a company with a specified name.
-'

 The International::Organization::Standardization::Language::Data struct represents a language with an alpha code.
 The Get method returns an iterator to a language with a specified alpha code.

 The International::Organization::Standardization::Regulation::Data struct represents a regulation with a name and a list of laws.
 Each law is represented as a tuple with a name, a description, and an additional data field of any type.
 The Add method adds a new law to a regulation.
 The Get method returns an iterator to a regulation with a specified name.